 I have a Master’s degree in psychology and am currently working on my dissertation.
 At WiseLearn I am responsible for the technical implementation of the content on the e-learning platform: creating lecture modules for a new semester, publishing the recordings of lectures, or writing news pieces is part of it.
 I also support the users of the platform via e-mail and phone helpline if there are difficulties or questions.
 In addition, I support our own research projects and evaluate the feedback provided on our offers.

 I studied Social Work and Religious Education in my Bachelor’s degree (Protestant University of Applied Sciences Ludwigsburg) and was afterwards employed in church-based, informal educational work.
-Now I am doing my Master’s in “Gerontology” (Friedrich-Alexander University Erlangen-Nuremberg) and I am currently working on my thesis in the project WiseLearn about social elements in e-learning.
-At WiseLearn, among other things, I am responsible for member support and development of e-learning courses.
+Subsequently, I completed a Master’s degree in Gerontology (FAU Erlangen-Nuremberg).
+I wrote my thesis on social elements in e-learning.
+At WiseLearn I am now responsible for the development of e-learning courses, for the implementation of our quality standards and for member support.

 Shortly after my final degree as a surveying engineer I taught surveying at a technical college and arithmetic at a vocational school.
 This was followed by over 30 years in the IT sector in a large company where I was initially responsible for IT training and end-user support.
 Also in my later functions education was always a central concern for me.